A chilly night in street is the price of a glimpse of royal newlyweds

 Screens were set up along the Long Walk leading up to Windsor Castle and in the Alexandra Gardens park so well-wishers could watch the ceremony together.

-The newlyweds were scheduled to take a carriage ride through town to greet the public.
-Estimated to last around 25 minutes, Markle and Harry — who will officially be known as the Duke and Duchess of Sussex — will ride in an open-topped Ascot Landau carriage pulled by four horses.
+The newlyweds took a carriage ride through town to greet the public.
+Markle and Harry — now known officially as the Duke and Duchess of Sussex — rode in an open-topped Ascot Landau carriage pulled by four horses.

 Police were out in full force starting days before the festivities.
 Around 3,000 officers were expected in Windsor on Saturday along with 250 ceremonial members of the armed forces.
 Many streets were closed to vehicles and barriers installed.